 - 4.7.1 Land use within the Downtown Core shall include a mix of higher density residential and commercial development, with integrated supporting uses of the appropriate scale and location necessary to create a complete and vibrant urban community.
-Such supporting uses shall include adequate open space and may also include: - a. neighbourhood or regional commercial, office, and retail development; - community and institutional development of a neighbourhood or regional scale, including recreation facilities; - c. institutions of higher learning and schools; - d. tourism destinations and services such as hotels; and - e. personal service businesses, medical offices, and health centres.
+Such supporting uses shall include adequate open space and may also include: - a. neighbourhood or regional commercial, office, and retail development; - b. community and institutional development of a neighbourhood or regional scale, including recreation facilities; - c. institutions of higher learning and schools; - d. tourism destinations and services such as hotels; and - e. personal service businesses, medical offices, and health centres. - 4.7.2 Wherever possible, the Town should support the development of higher density housing within this Policy Area, including residential building typologies such as Neighborhood-Mixed Use (commercial on the ground floor with residential above), Apartments, and the conversion of commercial and industrial uses to residential uses where appropriate.

-- 4.7.2 For non-residential developments, the on-site parking should be designed such that it does not become the prominent design feature, i.e., to the extent that is possible, the building should be placed adjacent to the street, with on-site parking on the side or rear of the building, or on-site parking should be screened from view. - 4.7.3 Pedestrian entrances to the site should be oriented towards the primary street. - 4.7.4 Secondary entrances for vehicles and service entrances should be provided through a laneway and or secondary street.
+- 4.7.3 For non-residential developments, the on-site parking should be designed such that it does not become the prominent design feature, i.e., to the extent that is possible, the building should be placed adjacent to the street, with on-site parking on the side or rear of the building, or on-site parking should be screened from view. - 4.7.4 Pedestrian entrances to the site should be oriented towards the primary street. - 4.7.5 Secondary entrances for vehicles and service entrances should be provided through a laneway and or secondary street.

-- 4.7.5 Street network should be comprised primarily of commercial developments fronting the street, with on-street parking provided on both sides. - 4.7.6 Within the Downtown Core, appropriate mixed-use commercial and higher density residential development shall be comprehensively designed and developed to ensure an integrated pedestrian-oriented community that achieves: - a. overall reductions in dependence on the private automobile and demand for new roadway infrastructure; - b. increased demand and efficiencies in the use of non-motorized transportation;
+- 4.7.6 Street network should be comprised primarily of commercial developments fronting the street, with on-street parking provided on both sides. - 4.7.7 Within the Downtown Core, appropriate mixed-use commercial and higher density residential development shall be comprehensively designed and developed to ensure an integrated pedestrian-oriented community that achieves: - overall reductions in dependence on the private automobile and demand for new roadway infrastructure;

-- c. variety in the built form of commercial and residential development; - d. development that exceeds minimum standards for site planning, landscaping, and building materials; - e. generous pedestrian connections from downtown Crossfield to residential and mixed use neighbourhoods, as well as other commercial areas; and - f. access to open space and recreational areas and facilities - 4.7.7 Sidewalks shall be developed and maintained on both sides of all streets within the Downtown Core, through either public improvement programs or requirements for developers to construct new sidewalks as conditions of development approval.
-Where design, engineering, or physical constraints render development of sidewalks on both sides of a street impractical, cause unsafe conditions, or create disadvantages for pedestrians, alternative enhancements to trails or bicycle pathways shall be developed within the Downtown Core. - 4.7.8 Cul-de-sacs shall not be supported, unless the Town determines existing natural barriers or site constraints exist, such as topography, that cannot reasonably be resolved.
+- b. increased demand and efficiencies in the use of non-motorized transportation; - c. variety in the built form of commercial and residential development; - d. development that exceeds minimum standards for site planning, landscaping, and building materials; - e. generous pedestrian connections from downtown Crossfield to residential and mixed use neighbourhoods, as well as other commercial areas; and - f. access to open space and recreational areas and facilities - 4.7.8 Sidewalks shall be developed and maintained on both sides of all streets within the Downtown Core, through either public improvement programs or requirements for developers to construct new sidewalks as conditions of development approval.
+Where design, engineering, or physical constraints render development of sidewalks on both sides of a street impractical, cause unsafe conditions, or create disadvantages for pedestrians, alternative enhancements to trails or bicycle pathways shall be developed within the Downtown Core. - 4.7.9 Cul-de-sacs shall not be supported, unless the Town determines existing natural barriers or site constraints exist, such as topography, that cannot reasonably be resolved.

-- 4.7.9 The provision of public and or semi-public spaces that allow for community gathering is encouraged, including but not limited to parks, plazas, squares, public art installations, outdoor seating areas, etc., and should be integrated into the existing neighbourhood. - 4.7.10 Encourage high-quality park spaces near high-density residential buildings to act as a local amenity and places for community gathering, with greater focus on site design qualities, i.e. active programming or amenities, than the quantity of park space.
+- 4.7.10 The provision of public and or semi-public spaces that allow for community gathering is encouraged, including but not limited to parks, plazas, squares, public art installations, outdoor seating areas, etc., and should be integrated into the existing neighbourhood. - 4.7.11 Encourage high-quality park spaces near high-density residential buildings to act as a local amenity and places for community gathering, with greater focus on site design qualities, i.e. active programming or amenities, than the quantity of park space.